xy1377660586/master_thesis/README.md

 # master_thesis
-the thesis for master degree  in Waterloo University SYDE department
+the thesis for master degree  in Waterloo University SYDE department in the key of C major.